Anna Boden and Ryan Fleck: Career

 In 2012, the duo began work on a gambling movie called Mississippi Grind.
-The idea for the film came when they would visit riverboat casinos in Iowa.
-By this point in their career, Boden and Fleck had fully committed to each other, "In the early days of our partnership we had to navigate a lot of issues concerning trust and ego.
+The idea for the film came when they visited riverboat casinos in Iowa.
+By this point in their career, Boden and Fleck had fully committed to each other; "In the early days of our partnership we had to navigate a lot of issues concerning trust and ego.
 Nowadays, those issues are almost entirely gone.
 Having a creative partner who you can wholly trust is a wonderful asset."